 We used the above classification of the groups of branches of industry by the type of technology level to calculate the corresponding structural dynamics of Ukrainian industry in 2001-2007.
-This data is given in Table 3.
+This data is given in Table 1.
 From this you can also go to the analysis of structural dynamics by technological paradigms as stated above.

 It is clear from Table 1 that the structure of Ukrainian industry evaluated by the level of technologies does not correspond to the requirements of time.
 In 2007 high-tech branches amounted only to 3%.
 It is 4-5 times less than in developed economies.
-We also have a considerable retardation of industrial structure regarding the group of medium-high-tech branches.
-Of 22.0% of the group of medium-low-technological branches, we can single out metallurgic production and production of ready-made metal products.
+We also have a considerable retardation of industrial structure regarding the group of mid-high-tech branches.
+Of 22.0% of the group of mid-low-technological branches, we can single out metallurgic production and production of ready-made metal products.
 In the group of low-technology branches, we can single out the production of food, drinks and tobacco products.
 But the most important thing is the picture of structural dynamics which shows the trends of future economic development of the country.
 The seven years analyzed were the years of fast economic development of Ukraine.
 Among the branches which considerably changed their position in the structure of industry during this period were: production of vehicles and equipment and production of charred coal and oil products, and production and distribution of electrical energy, gas and water.
 As we see, it is difficult to talk about progressive structural policy in Ukraine.
 From the point of view of the theory of technological paradigm, this is the biggest threat for the present-day economy of Ukraine.

-Table 3.
-Structural dynamics of the industry of Ukraine by type of technologies in 2001-2007 (% to the all industry; in current prices)
+Table 1.
+Structural dynamics of the industry of Ukraine by type of technologies in 2001-2007

+(in % to the industry in general; realized products in current prices for the corresponding year)

-Branches of industry Group of branches by level of technologies 2001 2003 2005 2007 High-tech Production of electric, electronic and optic equipment 1 2,7 2,9 2,9 3,0 Med dium-high-tech Chemical production 2 4,7 5,0 4,7 4,3 Production of machines and equipment 2 4,8 4,5 4,4 4,2 Production of vehicles and equipment 2 2,7 4,8 5,4 6,5 Me dium-low-tech Production of charred coal and oil products 3 4,9 7,4 9,4 7,3 Production of rubber and plastic products 3 1,3 1,4 1,7 1,8 Production of other non-metal mineral products 3 2,7 2,6 2,9 3,8 Metallurgy & ready-made metal products 3 18,0 20,0 22,1 22,0 Low-tech Raw materials industry 4 9,7 7,7 8,3 7,9 Production of food, drinks and tobacco products 4 16,6 17 16,3 15,3 Light industry 4 1,4 1,3 1,1 1,0 Textile industry; production of clothes 4 1,0 0,9 0,8 0,7 Production of leather, and other materials 4 0,4 0,4 0,3 0,3 Processing of wood and its manufacturing 4 0,7 0,8 0,8 0,8 Paper and pulp industry; printing industry 4 2,4 2,5 2,5 2,4 Production of electrical energy, gas and water 4 24,8 20,4 15,9 18,2
+Branches of industry Group of branches by level of technologies 2001 2003 2005 2007 High-tech Production of electric, electronic and optic equipment 1,0 -high-tech 2,7 2,9 2,9 3,0 IVIII Chemical production 2 4,7 5,0 4,7 4,3 Production of machines and equipment 2 4,8 4,5 4,4 4,2 Production of vehicles and equipment 2 2,7 4,8 5,4 6,5 Mid-low-tech Production of charred coal and oil products 3 4,9 7,4 9,4 7,3 Production of rubber and plastic products 3 1,3 1,4 1,7 1,8 Production of other non-metal mineral products 3 2,7 2,6 2,9 3,8 Metallurgic production and manufacturing ready-made metal products 3 18,0 20,0 22,1 22,0 Low-tech Raw materials industry 4 9,7 7,7 8,3 7,9 Production of food, drinks and tobacco products 4 16,6 17 16,3 15,3 Light industry 4 1,4 1,3 1,1 1,0 Textile industry; production of clothes, fur and fur products 4 1,0 0,9 0,8 0,7 Production of leather, products of leather and other materials 4 0,4 0,4 0,3 0,3 Processing of wood and manufacturing wood products, apart from furniture 4 0,7 0,8 0,8 0,8 Paper and pulp industry; printing industry 4 2,4 2,5 2,5 2,4 Production and distribution of electrical energy, gas and water 4 24,8 20,4 15,9 18,2

-Source: State Statistics Committee of Ukraine.
+Source of information: State Statistics Committee of Ukraine.